Abdulhamid97Mousa/mosaic/README.md

 python -m gym_gui.app
 ```

-The first boot creates directories under `gym_gui/var/` for logs, data, and telemetry.
+The first boot creates directories under `var/` (at the repository root) for logs, data, and telemetry.
 Check the status bar for seed and actor selections.

 ### Quick Smoke Test